amadeusdotpng/obsidian-vault/math/logic/logical_operators.md

 ---

 # Logical Operators
-Propositions The three foundational logical operators.
+[Propositions](math/logic/propositions) can be connected using logical operators.
+In the case of the unary operator $\neg$ the truth value of the proposition is simply switched.
+The three foundational logical operators.
 - $\neg$ - negation (NOT)
 - $\wedge$ - conjunction (AND)
 - $\vee$ - disjunction (OR)